elfeck/SGpp-wiki/Home.md

 Welcome to the SGpp wiki!

-For information on installation and usage of SGpp see [Installation](https://github.com/SGpp/SGpp/wiki/Installation)
+For information on installation and usage of SGpp see [Installation](https://github.com/SGpp/SGpp/wiki/Installation).

+Information about the individual SGpp modules can be found [here]().

 Get started with our [quick start examples](https://github.com/SGpp/SGpp/wiki/Quick-Start)!